African American Art Posters-Pinterest

 “Shut up woman!”
 Dad rudely cut her off mid sentence.
 Awino resented him even more.
 “You, together with this, you call your daughter and I are going over to that Muslim’s house to tell them about this shame they have brought to our family!”
 He added firmly.

 The two elderly men nearly got into a fist fight, when Awino’s father dropped the bombshell of his daughter being pregnant.
-It took the loud, racking sobs of a shattered mother, who happened to be Kassim’s, to make them calm down.
+It took the loud, racking sobs of a shattered mother, who happened to be Kassim’s, to make them calm down but not enough.
+They still hurled insults at one another from opposite ends of the room.

 “My son will only marry a Muslim girl from an upright family!”
 Kassim’s father made a point to announce in a show of defiance.